Language-Technology-Assessment/European-open-AI-index/pages/guides/openness-teaching.md

 ## Conclusion
 Open-source models allow for great opportunities for learning, both for experienced developers and future AI scientists.
 By futhering open-source in AI, we can ensure that everyone has the opportunity to keep up-to-date with the latest developments in AI, and has the opportunity to contribute to its ever-evolving ecosystem.

+With this series of blog posts, we hope to have provided the reader with a good overview of the various benefits which open-source models provide.
+The take-away message is that open-source models bring with them a large number of benefits, and publishing models in an open-source manner benefits everyone in the ecosystem in various ways.
+We hope more entities in the ecosystem can take this message to heart and release their models in [a fully open-source way](/the-index).